-During the fourth quarter of 2018, management identified a deficiency related to the foreign currency translation of intercompany loans, which were not being translated each reporting period, which resulted in foreign exchange losses not being properly reflected in the Corporation's financial statements.
+As previously disclosed, during the fourth quarter of 2018, management identified a deficiency related to the foreign currency translation of intercompany loans, which were not being translated each reporting period, which resulted in foreign exchange losses not being properly reflected in the Corporation's financial statements.
 Management concluded as at December 31, 2018 that there was a material weakness in the controls over the foreign currency translation of intercompany loans.